Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 To your senior dog, you’re his whole life, and he will do anything he possibly can to stay by your side and make you happy.

-If you walk more quickly than is comfortable for him he’ll still try to match your pace.
+If you walk quicker than is comfortable for him he’ll still try to match your pace, but will overdo himself in the process.

 When you keep going, well past the point where his body is tired and stressed… he’ll keep going too.